 This wide view of the "John Klein" location selected for the first rock drilling by NASA's Mars rover Curiosity is a mosaic taken by Curiosity's right Mast Camera (Mastcam) during the afternoon of the 153rd Martian day, or sol, of the rover's work on Mars.

 This mosaic of telephoto images has been white-balanced to show what the rocks would look like if they were on Earth.
-A raw-color version is also available, showing what the rocks look like on Mars to the camera.
+A white-balanced version is also available, showing what the rocks look like on Mars to the camera.